-5.1 In the year of amalgamation the two predecessor schools will retain their individual lump sums (£120k) until the end of the financial year.
-Due to the different financial years this will be different for a maintained school and an
+- 5.1 In the year of amalgamation the two predecessor schools will retain their individual lump sums until the end of the financial year.
+Due to the different financial years this will be different for a maintained school and an academy.
+For a maintained school it is March and for an academy it is August. - 5.2 In the financial year following the amalgamation the newly amalgamated school will receive 85% of the collective lump sums for the two predecessor schools. - 5.3 From the second financial year after the amalgamation took place the new amalgamated school will receive one lump sum.

-- academy.
-For a maintained school it is March and for an academy it is August. - 5.2 In the financial year following the amalgamation the newly amalgamated school will receive 85% of the collective lump sums for the two predecessor schools.
-The school will receive 2 X £120k = £240k X 85% = £204k. - 5.3 From the second financial year after the amalgamation took place the new amalgamated school will receive one lump of £120k. - 5.4 In exceptional circumstances a submission can be made to the Education Funding Agency (EFA) to request for an extended period of protection beyond the standard period. - 5.5 The protected lump sum will automatically be funded from the Schools Block DSG and will not be a charged against the LAs growth fund as this is a national funding arrangement.
+- 5.4 In exceptional circumstances a submission can be made to the ESFA to request for an extended period of protection beyond the standard period. - 5.5 The protected lump sum will automatically be funded from the Schools Block DSG and will not be a charged against the LA's growth fund as this is a national funding arrangement.